 The dilemma is agreeing with your fellow diners on which pie you want, but highlights include the Capricciosa (artichoke hearts, prosciutto and mushrooms), the spicy Messina tuna pizza, and the Gioconda with thin potato slices, and rucola (that’s rocket for you Brits).

 Piola is by no means just a pizza restaurant; they also offer up excellent cocktails, big salads, meat, chicken and fish dishes and a range of pastas cooked al dente in fine Italian tradition and accompanied with chewy, crust bread.

 Other standouts include the antipastos of varying sizes – the perfect start to your meal.
 The desserts include some Italian favorites — the affogato with coffee and ice cream is excellent.

-At Piola you will likely end up spending 50% more than many other dine-in pizza restaurants in the city (or 1000% more than the chain Ugi’s, with their pathetic cheap pizzas), but they do take credit cards.
+At Piola you will likely end up spending 50% more than many other dine-in pizza restaurants in the city (or 100% more than the chain Ugi’s, with their pathetic cheap pizzas).

 If you’re yearning for the real deal, with a funky atmosphere thrown in and some nice art on the walls, Piola’s pizza is certainly worth the extra pesos.

 Sat & Sun: 7:00 p.m. — 2:00 a.m.